eddieschoute/quasci.com/_posts/2018-02-15-thinkqsim-Andrew.md

 [^1]: See, for example, the talks by [Andrew Childs](https://www.youtube.com/watch?v=VSTzptzsNp0) and [Garnet Chan](https://www.youtube.com/watch?v=OrRLB-fGS_U).

-[^2]: To simulate the dynamics of biochemical systems like proteins, it usually suffices to model them using classical molecular mechanics---which can already be a computationally-intensive task in and of itself.
-For the task of describing molecular orbitals in solid-state systems and quantum chemistry, mean-field methods such as density functional theory have had many successes.
-Still, systems of strongly-correlated electrons tend to confound them.
+[^2]: To simulate the dynamics of biochemical systems like proteins, it usually suffices to model them using classical molecular mechanics---already a computationally-intensive task in and of itself.
+To compute molecular orbitals in solid-state systems and quantum chemistry, the mean-field method of density functional theory (DFT) has had many successes.
+Unsurprisingly, DFT still struggles to model systems of strongly-correlated electrons efficiently.

 [^except]: As is the case for most “rules” in chemistry.